Ensuring Electrical Safety Through New Mandates: The Role of NFPA 70B Compliant Maintenance Programs

 ISG offers support to customize your EMP, ensuring it meets NFPA 70B and 70E standards.
 Our services include:

-• Personnel Training: Ensuring your team is well-trained according to the latest standards.
+• Providing personnel training to ensure your team is trained according to the latest standards

-• Electrical Assessments: Evaluating your facility's electrical distribution and equipment to identify potential hazards including short circuit and arc flash studies.
+• Conducting electrical assessments and evaluating your facility's electrical distribution and equipment to identify potential hazards including short circuit and arc flash studies

-• Detailed Reports: Providing findings, equipment replacement schedules, and cost estimates for future planning and budgeting.
+• Delivering detailed reports that outline findings, equipment replacement schedules, and cost estimates for future planning and budgeting

 No items found.